Left Continue shopping

 If your file is not set up correctly, even the best printing process cannot save it.
 Use this checklist to make sure your artwork prints clean, sharp, and true to color.

-• Resolution: Aim for 300 PPI at final print size.
-For large wall art, 200–300 PPI can still look excellent at normal viewing distance.
+• Resolution: aim for 300 PPI at final print size (200–300 PPI can still look excellent for large wall art at normal viewing distance)

 Borders, Bleed, and Cropping

 Before you order, decide how the print will be displayed.
-Framing, matting, and trimming all change what is visible, especially near the edges.
+Framing, matting, and trimming can change what is visible near the edges.

 Papers and Canvas: How to Choose

-Your choice of paper or canvas can transform the look and feel of your artwork.
-Here’s how to match your creative style to the right archival media.
+Your choice of paper or canvas transforms the look and feel of your print.
+Start here: Choosing the Right Paper and Canvas.

 Shop by material: